adaanene/LAMP/project_1.md

 `sudo mkdir /var/www/projectlamp` to to serve documents from your domain

-2. Give ownwership of your domain's directory to the system user with ` sudo chown -R $USER:$USER /var/www/projectlamp`
+2. Give ownership of your domain's directory to the system user with ` sudo chown -R $USER:$USER /var/www/projectlamp`

 3. Run `sudo vi /etc/apache2/sites-available/projectlamp.conf` to open a new configuration in Apache "sites-available" directory.
 Paste the following into the file, then save and exit the editor.